Gulf Cooperation Council Standardization Organization (GSO)

 NEN supports the standardization process in The Netherlands and manages over 31,000 standards.

-The editorial team at NEN are starting to create structured content in XML using Fonto.
-Their goals are to improve the efficiency of the publishing process, shorten the publication time and learn more about the benefits of using XML.
-Réalta is a key part of their solution and will be used to publish the final standards from NISO STS XML.
+NEN have completed the 1st stage of their project to introduce XML first publishing.
+The editorial team at NEN creates structured content in XML using Fonto.
+Réalta is a key part of their solution and is used to publish drafts and the finished standards from NISO STS XML.

 Find out more about NEN’s project here.